dsavransky/EXOSIMS/documentation/opticalsystem.rst

       \textrm{FoV} &=  2 \tan^{-1}{\left(\frac{n_\textrm{pix} d_\textrm{pix}}{2f}\right)} \\
       \textrm{pixelScale} &=  2 \tan^{-1}{\left(\frac{ d_\textrm{pix}}{2f}\right)}

-where :math:`f` is the focal length (note that the FoV term in these equations is the full field of view (twice the ``FoV`` parameter).
+where :math:`f` is the focal length.
+Note that the FoV term in these equations is the full field of view (twice the ``FoV`` parameter).
 From this, we can relate the two as:

    .. math::